jzkarlovich/python-atbswp/2. Flow Control/Ch.2_Notes.md

     <img src="if_elif_statement_flow.png" />
 </p>

 Multiple `elif` statements are represented in the following *vampire flowchart*.
-Code can be viewed in the vampire.py file.
+Code can be viewed and executed the vampire.py file.
     name = 'Carol'
     age = 3000
     if name == 'Alice':